joescharf/olympus-contracts/ANALYSIS/olympus_v2_smart_contract_analysis_part_1_setup.md

   - Run in separate process
   - Will Reuse the deployed contracts and just redeploy Testnet
   - Uses the added `hardhat deploy` task provided by `hardhat-deploy` plugin
-  - Note this warning regarding `hardhat` vs `localhost` networks at the bottom of this section:
+  - Note this warning regarding `hardhat` vs `localhost` networks at the bottom of the [hardhat-deploy task of the hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy/tree/master#1-hardhat-deploy):
   > :warning: Note that the deployments are saved as if the network name is `localhost`.
 This is because `hardhat node` is expected to be used as localhost: You can for example execute `hardhat --network localhost console` after `node` is running.
 Doing `hardhat --network hardhat console` would indeed not do anything useful.
 It still take the configuration from `hardhat` in the hardhat.config.js file though.
 - **NB:** Reset your MetaMask deployer account, otherwise you might encounter nonce errors due to inconsistent account state or encounter other odd errors.